Lombiq/Hastlayer-Core/Hast.Remote.Worker.Daemon/Readme.md

 ### If this is the first installation
 1. Copy the service exe and its dependencies (basically the whole Release bin folder) onto the server in a desired location (e.g. *C:\HastlayerRemoteWorkerDaemon*).
-2. Configure the service in the *Hast.Remote.Worker.Daemon.exe.config* file (for documentation on these take a look at the `ConfigurationKeys` class).
+2. Configure the service in the *Hast.Remote.Worker.Daemon.exe.config* file (for documentation on these take a look at the `ConfigurationKeys` class) and the Application Insights instrumentation key in *ApplicationInsights.config*.
 3. Run the service exe as administrator.
 This will install the service (running it again uninstalls it).
 Verify that the installation was successful by checking Services.
 4. Start the service.
 The service is set to automatic start, i.e. it will start with Windows but after installation however it should be manually started from Services.
 5. Check the logs for any issues.